Dr. J. Blair Waldron

 Dr. Henry Almquist was born and raised in Atlanta where he attended The Lovett School.
 He then graduated from Duke University, where he earned his degree in Psychology.
 Dr. Almquist completed his dental training at the Medical College of Georgia, where he served as class representative for the Academy of General Dentistry and was awarded the Mark Ritz Memorial Scholarship and the Dr. Gerald & Beatrice Loft Scholarship.
 For several years he practiced dentistry in Greenville, South Carolina before returning home to Atlanta in 2018.
 He remains an active member of the Georgia Dental Association, American Dental Association, and Academy of General Dentistry.
 Dr. Almquist is passionate about pursuing continuing education opportunities, particularly in the areas of digital dentistry and implantology.

-On the weekends Dr. Almquist loves spending time with his wife Laura and his son Henry, as well as his two dogs.
+On the weekends Dr. Almquist loves spending time with his wife Laura and his sons Henry and Thomas, as well as his two dogs.
 He enjoys grilling and watching college basketball.